stingray82/MainWP-Client-Notes-For-Pro-Report/mainwp-work-notes-proreports-extention/readme.txt

 == Changelog ==
 1.3.0
 New:
-- Migration system to move existing Work Notes from wp_options to a dedicated database table (wp_mainwp_work_notes)
+-Migration system to move existing Work Notes from wp_options to a dedicated database table (wp_mainwp_work_notes).
-- Admin toolbar button to trigger migration (only visible to admins if migration hasn't yet run)
+-Admin toolbar button to trigger migration (only visible to admins if migration hasn’t yet run).
-- Support for Flatpickr-powered date selection with WordPress-compatible display format
+-Support for Flatpickr-powered date selection with WordPress-compatible display format.
-- Automatically populate today’s date when creating a new note
+-Automatically populate today’s date when creating a new note.
-- Version-based logic to clean up legacy data and remove migration code in future versions
+-Version-based logic to clean up legacy data and remove migration code in future versions.
+-Pro Reports integration now supports multiple token formats:
+-- [client.customwork.notes] (legacy table)
+-- [client.customwork.notes_table] (CSS-stylable)
+-- [client.customwork.notes_email] (email-safe, with mode support: default, compact, bordered).
+- Email mode system for Pro Reports allows themeable layouts and site/report-based overrides.

 Changed:
-- Work Notes are now saved, retrieved, and displayed from a dedicated database table for performance and scalability
+-Work Notes are now saved, retrieved, and displayed from a dedicated database table for performance and scalability.
-- JS form handling improved:
+-JS form handling improved:
-  - Notes load correctly into the editor and date field when editing
+-Notes load correctly into the editor and date field when editing.
-  - Form resets after save with today's date pre-filled
+-Form resets after save with today’s date pre-filled.
-  - Save button label dynamically changes between "Save Note" and "Update Note" based on context
+-Save button label dynamically changes between “Save Note” and “Update Note” based on context.
+-Manual date entry is gated — only valid YYYY-MM-DD formats from the picker will save.
+-Database queries for loading and deleting notes are now fully parameterized for security and stability.
+-Migration JS injection improved for more reliable toolbar button behavior.

 Clean-up:
-- Migration logic grouped and documented for future removal in v1.3.2
+-Migration logic grouped and documented for future removal in v1.3.2.
-- Legacy wp_options notes will be removed automatically in v1.3.4+
+-Legacy wp_options notes will be removed automatically in v1.3.4+.
-- Date picker logic centralized and fallback-safe
+-Date picker logic centralized, fallback-safe, and synced with alt inputs.
-- Enhanced UI interactivity with better error handling and feedback
+-Enhanced UI interactivity with better error handling and user feedback.
+-Minor code cleanups for consistency (no functional change).

 1.2.5
 New: Added Support for Preleases